oddbird/oddleventy/content/blog/2022/cq-syntax.md

 Container Queries
-allow us to measure (or 'query') aspects of a 'container' element and style any descendants based on the result of the query.
+allow us to measure (or 'query') aspects of a 'container' element, and style any descendants based on the result of the query.
 This is very similar to